 EDUC 318.
-Multiculturalism and Education.
+Critical Multiculturalism.
 1 Credit.

 This course combines social science and educational research with narrative accounts to explore the historical, philosophical, sociological, and political foundations of the multicultural movement in American education.
 The course will examine and critique contemporary issues such as the educational experiences of minority groups, inclusive pedagogy, and bilingual education.
-Crosslisted as EDUC 618.